If you have been diagnosed with an anxiety disorder, the NHS may offer you self-help methods, talking therapies or medication.

 CBT helps you understand the links between your thoughts, feelings and behaviour.
 It can help you to find ways to overcome your anxiety by challenging negative thoughts and beliefs.

 Depending on the anxiety that you have, you will usually get 12–15 weekly sessions each lasting 1 hour.
-You will get less if you recover sooner and more if you need it.
+But you can also receive more or less depending on what you need.

 Exposure and response prevention (ERP)

-This is effective for a range of anxiety disorders, particularly obsessive-compulsive disorder (OCD).
-Your therapist will encourage you to experience your obsessive thoughts and help you to manage them in a different way.
-They will build up the difficulty of each task.
+This is used for a range of anxiety disorders, but is particularly effective for helping with obsessive-compulsive disorder (OCD).
+A therapist will encourage you to experience your obsessive thoughts and help you to manage them in a new way.

 Medications for anxiety